xh3b4sd/rescue/README.md

 	//     └   y.api.io/object    3456
 	//     └   y.api.io/object    4567
 	//
-	// If a task for x is present it makes y obsolete.
-Scheduling and processing y
+	// If task x is present it makes y obsolete.
+Scheduling and processing y if x
-	// if x is present may cause conflicts that are hard to resolve.
-So y may
+	// is present may cause conflicts that are hard to resolve.
+So y may define x
-	// define x as root, causing Engine.Create and Engine.Search to neither
+	// as root, causing Engine.Create and Engine.Search to neither schedule nor
-	// schedule nor process y if x happens to exist.
-In the described example,
+	// process y, if x happens to exist.
+In the described example, task y may
-	// task y may define x as root like shown below, for y to be discarded by the
+	// define x as root like shown below, for y to be discarded by the system, if
-	// system, if it happens to exist alongside x.
+	// y happens to exist alongside x.
 	//
 	//     x.api.io/object    1234
 	//